 Here's what ESG is about:

-• Environmental - How a business impacts the physical environment, such as: climate change; biodiversity; natural resources; air and water pollution; and carbon emissions.
+- Environmental - How a business impacts the physical environment, such as: climate change; biodiversity; natural resources; air and water pollution; and carbon emissions.

-• Social - The impact on people, society and communities, including: human rights; health and safety issues; labour standards; privacy and data security; and product liability.
+- Social - The impact on people, society and communities, including: human rights; health and safety issues; labour standards; privacy and data security; and product liability.

-• Governance - How companies are governed, including: transparency; ownership; board independence; ethics; and executive compensation.
+- Governance - How companies are governed, including: transparency; ownership; board independence; ethics; and executive compensation.

 Fund managers use information on these three key issues to get a picture of the likely future financial performance of these companies.
-ESG investing is based on the belief that these three issues are critical to a company’s future financial performance and can help a business perform better and potentially achieve better returns for investors over the longer term.
+Sustainable investing is based on the belief that these three issues are critical to a company’s future financial performance and can help a business perform better and potentially achieve better returns for investors over the longer term.

-How fund managers make ESG investing work
+How fund managers make sustainable investing work

 Fund managers will engage with the companies that they invest in to create positive change on issues such as climate change.
-Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that ESG investing usually involves.
+Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that sustainable investing usually involves.
 This should give you a clearer picture.

 Direct engagement